PovilasUrb/HuskySwap/reports/reports.md

     * Establish entities and basic DTOs
     * Set up identity controller
   * Integration: Set up initial identity API requests (POST /login, POST /signup)

-****************DELETE BELOW WHEN FINISHED****************** The third subsection should outline your plans and goals for the following week.
-Each bullet point should include a measurable task and a time estimate.
-You may use nested bullet points for parts of a larger task.
-No bottom-level time estimate should be greater than 3 days.
-If a task would be larger, think about a logical way to break it down and to have insight into progress.
-If tasks from one week aren’t yet complete, they should roll over into tasks for the next week, with an updated estimate for time to completion.

-For the team report, this third subsection should be higher-level and indicate who is responsible for what tasks.
-Also, it’s good to include longer-term goals in this list as well, to keep the bigger picture in mind and plan beyond just the next week.